simo101/MendixSecurityAudit/README.md

 `npm install -g typescript tsd`

 Open up the folder using node.js.
-To install the sdkuservisualisation you should type the command:
+To install the security audit you should type the command:

 `npm install`